-The Private Academic Library Network of Indiana Inc. (PALNI) has awarded the 2019 PALNI Innovation...
+The Private Academic Library Network of Indiana (PALNI) is accepting applications for Library...

 PALNI awarded an ARPA grant to launch an initiative in open bibliographic data management